WilsonPercival/WilsonPercival/crash tilemap pressure ctrl z/crash_tilemap_pressure_ctrl_z_r337_2b.md

 ## Steps to reproduce

 1. Create a new project.
-2. Add a tilemap.
+2. Create a tilemap.
 3. Create a sprite.
 4. Select an instance of the tilemap.
-5. Hold CtrlZ until you roll back to the very beginning.
+5. Hold `Ctrl + Z` until you roll back to the very beginning.
-6. Edit the tile.
+6. Double click on the tile.
+7. Get creative.

 ## Observed result